Jannomag/Yaru-Colors/README.md

 [![Get it from the Snap Store](https://snapcraft.io/static/images/badges/en/snap-store-black.svg)](https://snapcraft.io/yaru-colors)

 *Update 20.10.1:*
-- Updated every theme to 20.10!
+*- Updated every theme to 20.10!     *
-- Added new Wallpapers made by @fer-moreira (They're awesome, thanks a lot!)
-- Icons and Cursors are unchanged
+*- Added new Wallpapers made by @fer-moreira (They're awesome, thanks a lot!)     * *- Icons and Cursors are unchanged    *

 *Update 20.04.6:*
-*- Added Cinnamon as color based on Ubuntu Cinnamon Remix' orange (slightly change to Yaru-Orange)* *- Added snap!
-Thanks for @Muqtxdir for helping creating this!*
+*- Added Cinnamon as color based on Ubuntu Cinnamon Remix' orange (slightly change to Yaru-Orange)    * *- Added snap!
+Thanks for @Muqtxdir for helping creating this!   *

 *Update 20.04.5: Rewritten install.sh script to make it way shorter than before and a bit more user friendly.
 Also added Teal and Amber themes*